Dump truck hits Maine Turnpike overpass

-YORK — A dump truck hit a Maine Turnpike overpass Friday morning.
+YORK, Maine — A dump truck hit a Maine Turnpike overpass Friday morning after the truck’s dump body became elevated and struck the bridge.

-The Maine Turnpike Authority says a dump truck traveling in the northbound lane at mile 12 in York hit the Clay Hill Road overpass around 7 a.m.
+Robert Pilot, 52, of Wales was driving north in a dump truck when he hit the Clay Hill Road overpass at mile 12 in York around 7 a.m.
+Pilot told police he did not notice the dump body was elevated, according to Maine State Police Cpl.
+Steven Stubbs.

+The impact from the collision caused the dump body to land in the road.
+The dump truck — owned by Glen Dube Excavation of Sabattus — was empty at the time of the crash.

-Engineers assessed the damage to the bridge and say it is minimal.
-They will return next week to do a more thorough inspection, according to the Maine Turnpike Authority.
+After an initial assessment, engineers reported the damage to the bridge is minimal.
+They will return next week to complete a more thorough inspection, according to the Maine Turnpike Authority.

 The bridge is still open to traffic.
-However, the Maine Turnpike Authority has blocked off a small section of the bridge that the truck hit to funnel traffic away from that side to minimize any additional damage.
+Two of the three northbound lanes were closed for two and a half hours.

-No one was injured in the crash.
+No one was injured in the crash, but a car following the truck was damaged by debris.

 Follow the Bangor Daily News on Facebook for the latest Maine news.